puppetlabs/puppetlabs-haproxy/README.md

 ##Limitations

 RedHat and Debian family OSes are officially supported.
-Tested and built on Ubuntu and CentOS.
+Tested and built on Ubuntu, CentOS, Gentoo.

 ##Development